redhat-cip/swiftbackmeup/README.md

  - [ ] Implement purge/retention feature
  - [ ] Implement MySQL database backend
  - [ ] Implement Swift as a plugin, and create an S3 alternative for the reference
+ - [ ] Implement a function to list all available backups
+ - [ ] Implement a function to restore a backup

 ## Goal